 A highlight of her career has been working in International Development with women in East Africa where she mentored business startups and delivered Financial Education training.
-Later, as Head of Enterprising Women, the UK's largest network of female entrepreneurs, she mentored and coached women business owners in the UK within the sector.
-But of course, there are lots of other talented women out there that aren't on the list, and it's important that as senior women, we continue to remember and support our more junior colleagues to help
+Later, as Head of Enterprising Women, the UK's largest network of female entrepreneurs, she mentored and coached women business owners in the UK.